tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Ask if there are any questions before moving onto the next module.

-In the next activity, students will leverage the steps from this demonstration in order to make their first API call using `Postman`.
-Students will make a `GET` request to `Quandl` for `AAPL` historical stock data.
+In the next activity, students will leverage the steps from this demonstration in order to make their first API call using **Postman**.
+Students will make a **GET** request to **Quandl** for **AAPL** historical stock data.

 - - -

 ### 7. Students Do: I Spy an API (15 mins)

 It's time students stopped learning about APIs and started playing with some!
-In this activity, students will go through a list of FinTech APIs and test out their functionality using `Postman`.
-This will give students a better understanding of what `Postman` is and how it should be used, as well as expose students to one of the most common tools used in the FinTech industry.
+In this activity, students will go through a list of FinTech APIs and test out their functionality using **Postman**.
+This will give students a better understanding of what **Postman** is and how it should be used, as well as expose students to one of the most common tools used in the FinTech industry.

-Instruct TAs to make rounds to sure all students have `Postman` installed.
-Have TAs provide assistance/troubleshooting to any students experiencing issues getting started with `Postman`.
+Instruct TAs to make rounds to sure all students have **Postman** installed. **Postman** should have been installed prior to the class.
+Have TAs provide assistance/troubleshooting to any students experiencing issues getting started.

-Recommend that students save their API requests in `Postman` so they do not have to continually execute the same request.
+Recommend that students save their API requests in **Postman** so they do not have to continually execute the same request.

-Slack out the supplemental `Postman Install Guide` to students so they have a step-by-step process for how to install and get started with `Postman`.
+Slack out the supplemental `Postman Install Guide` to students so they have a step-by-step process for how to install and get started.

+Instruct students to inform the TAs when they are finished.
+The next activity will require students to work in pairs, so everyone will need to have completed this activity before the next activity can begin.

 **Files:**